0x23/WaveSimulator2D/README.md

 # 2D Wave Simulation on the GPU

-This repository contains a lightweight 2D wave simulator running on the GPU using CuPy library (probalby require NVIDIA GPU).
+This repository contains a lightweight 2D wave simulator running on the GPU using CuPy library (probably requires NVIDIA GPU).
 It can be used for 2D light and sound simulations.
 A simple visualizer shows the field and its intensity on the screen and writes a movie file for each to disks.

 <div style="display: flex;">